KittyCAD/geometric-constraint-playground/README.md

 The core of the solver currently uses `scipy.optimize.least_squares` with the Trust Region Reflective (`trf`) algorithm, because it plays nicely with a sparse Jacobian.
-Other choices (Gauss–Newton, Levenberg–Marquardt, or quasi-Newton) are also viable when they have good sparse support, but our frame of reference should be Newton's method.
+Other choices (Gauss-Newton, Levenberg-Marquardt, or quasi-Newton) are also viable when they have good sparse support, but our frame of reference should be Newton's method.

 Note that our sparse requirement really originates from how our constraints typically